Narkhashel/Weather-Dashboard/README.md

 The app should:

 * Create a weather dashboard with form inputs.
-* When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.
+* When a user searches for a city, they are presented with current and future conditions for that city, which is added to the search history.
-* When a user views the current weather conditions for that city they are presented with:
+* When a user views the current weather conditions for that city they are presented with the following:

   * The city name
   * The date